Benjamin-Tomkins/CV-2022/README.md

 #### <a name="About"></a>About :

-Senior full stack GitOps designer/developer, with a background in both software/hardware development, covering: making, inventing, designing, and prototyping cool stuff you can touch, click, and depend on; using tools like:
+Senior full stack GitOps designer/developer, with a background in both software/hardware development, covering: making, inventing, designing, patenting, and prototyping cool stuff you can touch, click, and depend on; using tools like `Visual Studio Code`, `Git`, `Postman`, `Docker`, `Matlab`, and `Simulink`.

-Half-baked full stack designer/developer, and recent Makers Academy graduate — moving into software, from a career in: making, inventing, designing, and prototyping cool stuff you can touch; using tools like <a href="https://uk.mathworks.com/products/matlab.html">`matlab`</a>, <a href="https://uk.mathworks.com/products/simulink.html">`simulink`</a>, and <a href="https://www.solidworks.com/category/3d-cad">`solidworks`</a>.
-And writing machine learning patents like <a href="https://patentimages.storage.googleapis.com/5a/83/c8/eb2fdf603fb63d/US20070288410A1.pdf">`this`</a>, and <a href="https://patentimages.storage.googleapis.com/41/67/07/4e40fcfb69e406/US7340060.pdf">`this`</a> ( its trendy now 🤷).
-And sometimes you'll find me up a ladder <a href="https://github.com/Benjamin-Tomkins/CV/blob/master/images/plastering_1.jpg">`remodelling properties`</a>, and turning things like <a href="https://github.com/Benjamin-Tomkins/CV/blob/master/images/building_1.jpg">`this`</a>, into <a href="https://github.com/Benjamin-Tomkins/CV/blob/master/images/building_2.jpg">`this`</a>.

 #### <a name="SOA"></a>Service-Oriented Architecture ( design / prototyping ) :